zzzprojects/learn-orm/tutorials/ef-core-providers/devart-oracle.md

 ## Register EF Core Provider

-For DevArt Oracle, first, we need to install [dotConnect for Oracle Professional Trial](https://www.devart.com/dotconnect/oracle/download.html) to start your 30 days trial period.
+For Devart Oracle, first, we need to install [dotConnect for Oracle Professional Trial](https://www.devart.com/dotconnect/oracle/download.html) to start your 30 days trial period.

 Once the installation is completed then install [Devart.Data.Oracle.EFCore](https://www.nuget.org/packages/Devart.Data.Oracle.EFCore) in your project using **Package Manager Console** window.
 It will get all the packages required for EF Core.